Mafyuh/Git-Homelab/README.md

 # Auto-Homelab
 Homelab docker-compose environment defined in code.
-Using Drone and Renovate bot for CI along with bash scripts for CD.
-Very much still a WIP.
+Using Drone and Renovate bot for CI along with n8n automation for CD.

 ## Apps in Repo:
 <table>